 Let’s break down the top offenders.

-Wood polish, when used excessively, can cause damage to the finish.
+Wood polish, when used excessively, can cause damage to the wood finish.
 Additionally, wax-based wood polish can lead to an oily buildup that traps more dust and dirt.

 You can do it yourself, but avoid overwetting the carpet fibers, as it could cause mildew and mold growth beneath the surface.

 Otherwise, vacuum the carpet and rugs once a week to collect crumbs and address stains and spots when they occur.
-Instead of chemicals, use soap, water and vinegar to clean stains, since they won’t damage the carpet fibers.
+Instead of chemicals, use soap, water and white vinegar to clean stains, since they won’t damage the carpet fibers.

-Ceiling fans, lighting fixtures and other hanging or mounted accessories need to be cleaned only once a month with a microfiber cloth.
+Ceiling fans, lighting fixtures and other hanging or mounted accessories only need to be cleaned once a month with a microfiber cloth.